bart-krakowski/time/docs/framework/react/reference/useDatePicker.md

 - `initialDate` (optional): The initial date to display in the date picker.
 If not provided, the current date will be used.
   - This optional parameter specifies the initial date selected in the date picker.
 It defaults to null.
 - `minDate` (optional): The minimum selectable date in the date picker.
 If not provided, there is no minimum date.
   - This optional parameter specifies the minimum selectable date in the date picker.
-It defaults to null.
 - `maxDate` (optional): The maximum selectable date in the date picker.
 If not provided, there is no maximum date.
   - This optional parameter specifies the maximum selectable date in the date picker.
-It defaults to null.
 - `onSelectDate` (optional): A callback function that is called when a date is selected.
   - This optional parameter specifies a callback function that is called when a date is selected.
-It defaults to null.
 - `reducer` (optional): A custom reducer function to manage the state of the date picker.
   - This optional parameter specifies a custom reducer function to manage the state of the date picker.
-It defaults to null.

 #### Returns